InMobi/InMobiAPIMonetizationLibrary-Java/README.md

 		request.setImpression();

 		Interstitial interstitial = new Interstitial();
-		ArrayList<BannerResponse> ads = interstitial.loadSyncRequest(request); // by default only 1 ad will be served, or 0 if a request has invalid parameters, or a no-fill happens.
+		ArrayList<BannerResponse> ads = interstitial.loadRequest(request); // by default only 1 ad will be served, or 0 if a request has invalid parameters, or a no-fill happens.

 		for(BannerResponse b : ads) {
 			//iterate through the  response object